phlippieb/phlippieb.github.io/_posts/2019-04-18-generics-to-factories.md

 ---
 layout: post
 title: "Swift: moving generics types from angled brackets to factory method parameters"
-tags: [Swift, iOS]
+tags: [Swift, iOS, Generics, Factory]
 ---

-### Generics are powerful and expressive, but occasionally, they can get a little ugly.
-This article suggests a simple way to instantiate objects of generic types in Swift so that the roles of the generic types are clear, and to allow for more visually pleasing formatting.
+_Generics are powerful and expressive, but occasionally, they can get a little ugly.
+This article suggests a simple way to instantiate objects of generic types in Swift so that the roles of the generic types are clear, and to allow for more visually pleasing formatting._

 ---